Donald Trump says he will not attend Joe Biden’s inauguration

 Five people died as a result of the disorder at the Capitol, including a police officer who had been struck by a fire extinguisher.

-But he did tell his supporters that, while he knows they are “disappointed”, he wanted them to know “our incredible journey is only just beginning”.
+Mr Trump told his supporters in his video message on Friday that he knew they were “disappointed”, and wanted them to know “our incredible journey is only just beginning”.

-House of Representatives Democrats announced they would impeach the president if outgoing vice-president Mike Pence failed to work with the cabinet to invoke the 25th Amendment, which would remove Mr Trump from office.
+House Democrats announced they would impeach the president if Mr Pence failed to work with the cabinet to invoke the 25th Amendment.

 Mr Trump offered no clues for how he would spend his final hours in office.